 Other colorful gems

-What’s your sweetheart’s favorite color?
-Find out and buy a ring with a gemstone in that color.
-Even the more precious gemstone rings like ruby or sapphire can cost a fraction of the price of a comparably-sized diamond.
+Buying a ring with a gemstone in that color could be an option.
+Even the more precious gemstone rings like ruby or sapphire may cost a fraction of the price of a comparably-sized diamond.

 If your future spouse isn’t the flashy type, consider a yellow gold, rose gold, or sterling silver band instead.
-You might have concerns that it looks too similar to a wedding band, but you could consider differentiating it with some creative etching.
+You might have concerns that it looks too similar to a wedding band, but you could consider incorporating creative etching to set it apart.